speterlin/jquery_textcomplete/README.md

 # JqueryTextcomplete

 JqueryTextcomplete can be used for autocompleting search fields, tags in textareas, and other textfield inputs!
-Compatible with Ruby on Rails applications, can be used in conjunction with acts-as-taggable-on gem for autocomplete tagging, requires Jquery.
+Compatible with Ruby on Rails applications, can be used in conjunction with [searchkick](https://github.com/ankane/searchkick) gem for returning autocomplete results and with [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on) gem for autocomplete tagging.
+Requires Jquery.

 ## Installation